WUD Film Presents: The 3rd Annual Reel Love Film Festival

-The Wisconsin Union Directorate Film Commitee's second annual Reel Love Film Festival begins Thursday Nov.
-1, with 11 programs through Sunday November 4 at the Marquee Theater in Union South.
-WUD Film hosts Madison's only LGBT film festival, for the city's thriving LGBT community, students, community members, and the general public.
-There will be a wonderful array of films from ground-breaking documentaries to foreign features, and the Marquee Theater's first ever sing-a-long.
+The Wisconsin Union Directorate Film Committee's third annual Reel Love Film Festival begins Thursday, November 21 with twelve programs through Sunday, November 24 at the Marquee Theater in Union South.
+WUD Film hosts Madison's only LGBT film festival for the city's thriving LGBT community, students, community members, and the general public.
+There will be a wonderful array of films from ground-breaking documentaries to foreign features, and our very own sing-along.
 We want to celebrate the LGBT community and also educate people on current issues - from racial differences to the spectrum of gender.
 WUD Film is out to prove that "reel love has no gender.”

-Reel Love is curated by students on the WUD Film Committee, led by director Rayna Christman and advisor, Tom Yoshikami.
+Reel Love is curated by students on the WUD Film Committee, led by director Bess Donoghue and advisor, Tom Yoshikami.
 The screenings are sponsored by the Wisconsin Union Directorate.
 Doors open 30 minutes before the film begins.
 Films are free and open to the public.
-Audiences are seated on a first come, first served bases (no saving seats).
+Audiences are seated on a first come, first served basis (no saving seats).

 At-a-Glance Screening Schedule

 Getting Go, the Go Doc Project (2013, USA, 91 min, HD)

 Too shy to make a proper introduction, a recent college grad devises to shoot a documentary about the NYC nightlife scene in order to meet the go-go guy he’s cyber-obsessed with.

 Vic+Flo Saw a Bear (2013, Canada, 95 min, HD)

 Vic+Flo Saw a Bear is a darkly mysterious tale of lesbian two ex-cons, Victoria and Florence, trying to make a new life in the backwoods of Quebec.

 Reaching for the Moon (2013, Brazil, 118 min, HD)